OpenShot/openshot-qt/docs/files.rst

    4   Create Clip         Create the clip (which resets this dialog, so you can repeat these steps for each clip) ==  ==================  ============

-Please refer to the section :ref:`clips_cutting_slicing_ref` for more ways to cut and slice clips directly in the timeline.
+Please refer to the section :ref:`clips:Cutting & Slicing` for more ways to cut and slice clips directly in the timeline.

 Export Clip
 -----------